AngelaQYang/fast-trips_dwell_time_model/README.md

 ## Published Data
 We publish data at box (https://app.box.com/files/0/f/11594143211/Dwell_Time_Model).
 More is coming, stay tuned.

+## TCQSM
+Transit Capacity and Quality of Service Manual (TCQSM) (http://www.trb.org/Main/Blurbs/169437.aspx) provides guidance on transit capacity and quality of service issues and the factors influencing both.
+You could also find the original excel version of TCQSM in thie repository, by looking for the folder named: "\TCQSM_comp\build_TCQSM\tcqsm_demo_excel"

+The manual includes quantitative techniques for calculating the capacity and other operational characteristics of bus, rail, demand-responsive, and ferry transit services, as well as transit stops, stations, and terminals.
+Regarding dwell time, TCQSM presents three methods to estimate the dwell time: field measurement, default values, and calculation.

+In order to understand how factors such as vehicle type and fare policy influence passenger flow time, and to use the TCQSM model with our observed dataset, a ipython notebook (\TCQSM_comp\build_TCQSM\TCQSM_2.0.ipynb) was scripted to show the TCQSM calculation flow.
+You could play the model by changing different inputs within the codes.
+Hope this repository will help you get to know the model structure easier.

 ## References
 SFMTA (2012) All-Door Boarding Evaluation Final Report. https://www.sfmta.com/sites/default/files/agendaitems/2014/12-2-14%20Item%2014%20All%20Door%20Boarding%20Report.pdf